mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

 Purpose of this step is creating a two files referred to as the public key and private key.
 The public key gets saved on the server while the private key gets saved on the client.
 This will allow us to get on the remote server without entering a password

 Do only if it hasn't been set up before
-1. Type in the command ssh-keygen
+1. Type in the command: $ ssh-keygen
 2. When “Enter file in which to save the key (/Users/joe/.ssh/id_rsa):” appears just press Enter
 3. Now when on the client type the command:ssh m1gill@ieng6.ucsd.edu
 4. Then on the server type the command: mkdir .ssh